PCA (Principal Components Analisys)

 Where:

-vjv_j is the jj-th eigenvector.
+is the -th eigenvector.

-λj\lambda_j is the corresponding eigenvalue.
+is the corresponding eigenvalue.

-After computing the eigenvectors and eigenvalues of the covariance matrix, the next step is to select the top kk eigenvectors that capture the most significant amount of variance in the data.
+After computing the eigenvectors and eigenvalues of the covariance matrix, the next step is to select the top eigenvectors that capture the most significant amount of variance in the data.
 This step is crucial for dimensionality reduction. igenvectors are typically sorted in descending order based on their corresponding eigenvalues.
 The eigenvector with the largest eigenvalue represents the first principal component, which captures the maximum variance in the data.

 Where:

-VkV_k is the matrix of the top kk eigenvectors.
+is the matrix of the top eigenvectors.

-1. Project the data onto the new subspace
+- Project the data onto the new subspace

 The final step is to project the original data onto the new subspace defined by these eigenvectors.
 This projection transforms the data from the original high-dimensional space to a lower-dimensional space while preserving the most important information.